-Forecaster warning: Lightning storm tipped to hit Auckland at rush hour
+Weather warning: Lightning storm and heavy rain tipped to hit Auckland

-A violent lightning storm is set to lash Auckland during the evening rush hour as the latest storm strikes the top of the country.
+A violent lightning storm is set to lash Auckland this afternoon as the latest storm strikes the top of the country.

 Rain is falling across the upper North Island as clouds packed with moisture from the sub-tropics spill over Northland, Auckland and Coromandel Peninsula this morning.